!The ultimate guide to traveling to Cancun Mexico!

 Unless you are renting a car, which I recommend, there are so many amazing tours to choose from.
 Do not miss them.

-Well, that depends on what you are planning on spending.
-Keep in mind that for major expenses you can use credit cards, visa and MasterCard are widely accepted.
+Well, that depends on what you are planning to spend.
+Remember that for major expenses, you can use credit cards; Visa and MasterCard are widely accepted.

 Why is Cancun considered so dangerous